 Beyond the beauty of this contemporary model is the benefit of venting holes to control air circulation and keep humidity at bay.
 The dark interior ensures bread stays cool and maintains freshness longer.
 And, stainless steel does not absorb odors, so baked goods will always taste fresh.
 One caveat our tester noticed is the lightweight quality of the aluminum metal.
 It might be sensitive to denting so that's something to keep in mind.

 Cleanup is easy with a quick wipe-down from a damp cloth.
 Be sure to dry immediately to maintain that shiny finish longer.

 Size: 16.5 x 7 x 10 inches | Material: Stainless steel

-This model has a generous interior for storing more than just one loaf of bread, and the dark interior will keep everything cool.
-The fingerprint-proof finish keeps the bread box looking beautiful, and it's easy to clean with a quick swipe of a damp cloth.
-The stainless steel finish is gorgeous, but if you're in the market for something different, the Brabantia Fall Front bread box comes in four other steel finishes.
+This Cradle-to-Cradle Certified model offers storage for a standard loaf of bread, and it’s constructed from 38 percent recycled materials, making it a great choice for the environment.
+It's easy to clean with a quick swipe of a damp cloth, and the stainless steel finish is gorgeous, but if you're in the market for something different, it also comes in other colors, including crisp white.

 Lid fits well

 Ceramic can chip easily